L3nn0x/Creeks_old/README.md

 Hello!

-This repo is just my attempt at creating an OS from nothing but <b>some</b>lots of documentation.
+This repo is just my attempt at creating an OS from nothing but ~~some~~lots of documentation.

 Feel free to try and play aroud with it, but it's in an extremly alpha stage, so I recomend trying it on an emulator.